martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 * initialize a filter expression (instance of [Marten::Template::FilterExpression](pathname:///api/Marten/Template/FilterExpression.html)) from the format argument: this is necessary because the argument can be a string literal or variable with filters applied to it
 * verify if the output of the template tag is assigned to a variable by looking for an `as` statement: if that's the case the name of the variable is persisted in a dedicated instance variable

 The `#render` method is called at rendering time: it takes the current context object as argument and must return a string.
 In the above example, this method "resolves" the time format expression that was identified at initialization time from the context (which is necessary if it was a variable) and generates the right time representation.
-If the tag wasn't specified with an `as` variable, then this value is simply returned, otherwise it is persisted in the context and an empty string is returned.
+If the tag wasn't specified with an `as` variable, then this value is simply returned, otherwise, it is persisted in the context and an empty string is returned.

 ### Inclusion tags

-Inclusion tags are similar to simple tags: they can take arguments (mandatory or not), assign their outputs to variables, but the difference is that they render a template in order to produce the final output.
+Inclusion tags are similar to simple tags: they can take arguments (mandatory or not), and assign their outputs to variables, but the difference is that they render a template in order to produce the final output.

 Let's take the example of a `list` template tag that outputs the elements of an array in a regular `ul` HTML tag.
 The template being rendered by such template tag could look like this: